 RPC vs GraphQL/REST

-See Overview > RPC if you don't know what it is.
+See Overview > RPC if you don't know what RPC is.

 TL;DRA GraphQL/RESTful API is only needed if:

-- We want to give third parties access to our database.
+- You want to give third parties access to your database.

-- We are a very large company with highly complex databases.
+- You are a very large company with very complex databases.

-Otherwise, we can use RPC for a significant increase in development speed.
+Otherwise, you can use RPC for a significant increase in development speed.

-Contrary to common belief, we can use RPC while having a decoupled frontend-backend development.
+Contrary to common belief, you can use RPC while having a decoupled frontend-backend development.

 Third Parties

-The most eminent use case for REST and GraphQL is giving third parties access to our database.
+The most eminent use case for REST and GraphQL is giving third parties access to your database.

 For example, Facebook's API is used by ~200k third parties.
 It makes sense that Facebook uses (and invented) GraphQL, as GraphQL enables any third-party developer to extensively access Facebook's database, thus enabling all kinds of applications to be built on top of Facebook's data.